 THE BEAUTY OF SHOU SUGI BAN CHARRED TIMBER

 Shou Sugi Ban (焼杉板), which literally translates to “burnt cedar board,” is a traditional, centuries-old Japanese technique that involves scorching and blackening timber to prolong the life of the wood by making it resistant to decay, weather, and bug infestation.
-It is also known as yakisugi in Japan – yaki meaning to heat with fire, and sugi referring to cypress.
+It is also known as yakisugi in Japan – yaki means to heat with fire, and sugi refers to cypress.
 It’s believed that the technique dates back as early as the 1700s and began as a process to fireproof fencing and facades of markets and homes to protect goods from fire.

 The process involves lighting planks of wood on fire, followed by cooling the timber with water.
 Next, the charcoal layer is cleaned and finished with a preserving oil, and the resulting product reveals a deep charcoal black color with a silver sheen.
 The final result is a unique cladding material rich in color and texture that is very natural looking and has the ability to capture and reflect light.
 Light reflection can accentuate a building’s surroundings producing interesting shades and patterns.

 Because of its sustainable nature, texture and color, we applied Shou Sugi Ban charred wood on several building projects, including the Carmen Avenue renovation.
 When we suggested using the cladding material for this project, our clients loved the idea!
-So much so, they will tackle the job of charring the wood themselves rather than buying a finished product.
+So much so that they will tackle the job of charring the wood themselves rather than buying a finished product.

 STRUCTURE IMPROVEMENTS + PROGRAM

-BLENDING BRICK AND CHARRED TIMBER SIDING
+BLENDING BRICK AND SHOU SUGI BAN

 The 1880s brick house sits on an irregular, triangle lot with elevated train tracks running at an angle in front of the building.
 Whenever possible, we salvage the bones of a building to reduce the amount of landfill waste.
 However, due to deferred maintenance, we cannot salvage the crumbling facade, and it didn’t respond well to the site.

 We’re removing the existing facade and replacing it with more appropriate materials for a sustainably designed southern exposure.
-We’ll install a combination of brick and vertical, charred wood cladding, retaining the traditional brick look blended with striking detail of the black timber.
+We’ll install a combination of brick and vertical charred wood cladding, retaining the traditional brick look blended with the striking detail of the black timber.
 The Shou Sugi Ban timber is intended to reference railroad ties on the “L” tracks near the front of the house while providing privacy and shading from western light.

-PROGRAMING FOR THE BUILDING
+PROGRAMMING FOR THE BUILDING

 Our renovation began with rethinking the layout of the building’s interior to accommodate our client’s lifestyle.
 The young couple is a creative professional duo who needs a live/work loft space with an open floor plan centered around a kitchen.
 Also, they want a master suite combined with a living space, kid’s bedrooms and space for guests, and multiple access points to the outside.

 To increase living space, we are removing the existing attic roof while retaining the masonry side and rear walls to create a third floor.
-Atop the third level, which will have a flat roof structure, we designed a perfect spot for a roof garden.
+On the third level, which will have a flat roof structure, we designed a perfect spot for a roof garden.
 Over time, the green oasis will flourish with heat-absorbing plants that attract beneficial insects while mitigating water runoff to the overall site.

 INTERIOR & FLOOR PLAN DETAILS

 While the new exterior facade is a dark pallet, we focused on applying lighter, Japanese-inspired, natural materials for the interior.
-Stepping inside, the interior will be bright and airy with new windows and an open staircase with a two-story space at the bottom landing.
+Stepping inside, the interior will be bright and airy, with new windows and an open staircase with a two-story space at the bottom landing.
 The large windows and floor-to-ceiling glass folding wall on the first level allows the interior spaces to enjoy ample natural light and air ventilation, reducing the home’s reliance on artificial energy.
-Custom, white oak millwork cabinetry and details will flow throughout the house, adding a warm and calming hue.
+Custom white oak millwork cabinetry and details will flow throughout the house, adding a warm and calming hue.

 UPDATED FLOOR PLAN